 - 3+ years of experience in Agile

-What is more important is that you do have a background and experience in Agile because the Scaled Agile Framework is based on this body of work.
+What's more important is ensuring you have a background and experience in Agile because the Scaled Agile Framework is based on this body of work.

 However, there is a BUT!

-Essentially Implementing SAFe® is a class of two halves; the first half we teach how to teach SAFe® and the second half you learn how to implement SAFe®.
+Essentially Implementing SAFe is a class of two halves; the first half we teach you how to teach SAFe and the second half you learn how to implement SAFe.

-Therefore, if you have not done Leading SAFe® before, in the first half you are having to operate in two modes; understanding SAFe® AND also learning how to teach SAFe®.
+Therefore, if you have not participated in Leading SAFe before, in the first half you are having to operate in two modes; understanding SAFe AND learning how to teach SAFe.
 There is a lot to take in – you are trying to absorb the concepts AND also think about the narrative for teaching it.

-The certification to become a SAFe® Program Consultant (SPC) demands a 4-day attendance plus you have to operate in ‘how do I teach this’ mode.
+The certification to become a SAFe® Program Consultant (SPC) demands a 4-day attendance plus as explained above you have to operate in ‘how do I teach this’ mode.

-Plus, with SAFe® v4.6 only released last November many will not have seen the updates included in this latest version.
+Plus, with SAFe v5.0 released in January 2020 many will not have seen the updates included in this latest version.
 Even if you have attended the latest version I still find new learnings every time I teach the class.

-Hope this helps and we look forward to seeing you soon on a Leading SAFe or Implementing SAFe course soon 👍👍
+The team and I hope this article helps and look forward to seeing you soon on a Leading SAFe or Implementing SAFe course soon.

 If you do still have question why not drop us an email firstname.lastname@example.org, give us a call +44 (0) 203 811 0424 or chat with us online radtac.com/training.